The Last Temptation of Homer: Cultural references

-The title is a reference to the 1988 film "The Last Temptation of Christ".
+The title is a reference to "The Last Temptation of Christ" (1988).
 When Homer first meets Mindy, he imagines her as Venus in Sandro Botticelli's painting The Birth of Venus.
-To deal with Homer and Mindy charging room service to the company, Mr. Burns unleashes flying monkeys in the manner of the Wicked Witch of the West, as seen in the 1939 film The Wizard of Oz.
+To deal with Homer and Mindy charging room service to the company, Mr. Burns unleashes flying monkeys à la the Wicked Witch of the West in The Wizard of Oz (1939).
 However, the attempt fails as the monkeys all fall to their deaths.
-The scene where Homer meets his guardian angel in the guise of Isaac Newton (who changes into Colonel Klink from Hogan's Heroes because Homer has no idea who Newton is), wondering what his life would have been like if he married Mindy and not Marge, draws from the films It's A Wonderful Life and A Christmas Carol.
-When Homer meets Mindy in the elevator, he thinks "unsexy thoughts" to avoid being seduced by her.
-He imagines Barney in a bikini and humming the theme tune to the American sitcom I Dream of Jeannie.
+The scene where Homer meets his guardian angel in the guise of Isaac Newton (who changes into Colonel Klink from Hogan's Heroes because Homer doesn't know who Newton is), showing him what his life would have been like if he married Mindy and not Marge, draws from the films It's A Wonderful Life and A Christmas Carol.
+When Homer meets Mindy in the elevator, he thinks "unsexy thoughts" to avoid being seduced by her; specifically, he imagines Barney in a bikini and humming the I Dream of Jeannie theme.
 At home, Homer watches a TV show about the 'secret affairs' of Kennedy, Eisenhower, Bush and Clinton.
-Homer attempts to read the notes for Mindy that he wrote on his hand, but they have smeared out because of sweat.
-In his attempt, Homer unknowingly babbles the Nam Myoho Renge Kyo, a Japanese Buddhist chant in Nichiren Buddhism and Soka Gakkai.
-This is a reference to an Akbar and Jeff cartoon, written by Matt Groening, in which the same mantra is used.
-When Homer notices the sweat, he says he is "sweating like [film critic] Roger Ebert".
-In the bathroom, Homer sings a rough version of the song "Mandy" by Barry Manilow, replacing "Mandy" with "Mindy"; when Homer panics upon realizing Lisa heard him singing and tries to cover the song up, Lisa glumly says "It sounds like you're infatuated with a woman named Mindy. (pause) Or a man named Andy."
-Homer refers to comic strip Ziggy when he wonders if Mindy agrees the title character has become "too preachy".
-Barry White's song "Can't Get Enough of Your Love, Babe" is played in the episode's final scene where Homer and Marge make out at the hotel room.
+When telling Mindy that they should avoid each other, Homer says he is "sweating like [film critic] Roger Ebert".
+As Homer attempts read the notes for Mindy that he wrote on his sweat-smeared hand, he unknowingly babbles the Nam Myoho Renge Kyo, a Japanese Buddhist chant in Nichiren Buddhism and Soka Gakkai.
+This is a reference to an Akbar and Jeff cartoon, written by Groening, in which the same mantra is used.
+In the bathroom, Homer sings a rough version of the Barry Manilow song "Mandy", replacing "Mandy" with "Mindy".
+Homer imagines Mindy agreeing with him that Ziggy has "gotten too preachy".
+Barry White's song "Can't Get Enough of Your Love, Babe" is played in the episode's final scene where Homer and Marge make love in the hotel room; the song was featured in the fourth season episode "Whacking Day".